alysiahuggins/sharedRealEstateDapp/README.md

 ## TODO
 - only approve tokens when there is no allowance
 - Allow property owner to update the number of shares on sale and thus transfer the right number of tokens
+- NFTs to represent the homes instead of ERC20 tokens

 ## Live Demo
 [Marketplace Dapp](https://alysiahuggins.github.io/dacade-celo-dapp-101-demo/)